 A Kid’s Guide to Latino History by Valerie Petrillo

-Time Magazine put together this piece on their website The 25 Most Influential Hispanic in America.
+Click on the images above and discover how ordinary people do extraordinary things for their community and world. (affiliate links) Also, if you’re looking for more information Time Magazine put together this piece on their website The 25 Most Influential Hispanic in America.

-Here are most post you’ll enjoy!
+Here are more post on Hispanic Heritage ideas that you’ll enjoy!